-There is nothing very peaceful about irritability, anxiety or hyper-vigilance, so our first video is designed to help us relax with these PTSD symptoms.
+There is nothing very peaceful about irritability, anxiety or hyper-vigilance, so our first video is designed to help us relax with these post-traumatic stress disorder (PTSD) symptoms.

 We learn how to create a peaceful, multi-sensory, emotional anchor, by associating a calm state of being with several unfamiliar sights, sounds, breathing, arm movements and tapping gestures.

 Afterwards, by deploying this anchor, we can relax ourselves before attempting to resolve the more difficult problems associated with PTSD.

 In Video 1, we recommend establishing the positive visual anchor of a humming bird feeding at a blue flower.